uqiotstudio/sourcelib-docs/docs/git/git.md

 # CSSE3010 Git Guide

+Note this guide is for Linux, OSX and Windows.
+You will find Windows specific instructions, below.

 Use Git to manage your development.
 Benefit: Git is an distributed repository that you can use to keep track of your current code history and use for backup purposes.
 You can check in changes when you need to, not just when you are connected to the Internet.
 This means that your git history will be more like a “workbook” or diary of your progress.

 There are 2 repositories you will need for this course